mmlacak/crochess/docs/source/libcc/paths.rst

-Complete such a path tree is represented by :c:type:`CcPathLink` nodes linked via :c:member:`CcPathLink.fork`, :c:member:`CcPathLink.alt` and :c:member:`CcPathLink.next` members; its :c:member:`CcPathLink.steps` contain a path segment, and :c:member:`CcPathLink.side_effect` a side-effect moving piece had at the end of this path segment.
+Complete such a path tree is represented by :c:type:`CcPathLink` nodes linked via :c:member:`CcPathLink.fork`, :c:member:`CcPathLink.alt` and :c:member:`CcPathLink.next` members; its :c:member:`CcPathLink.steps` contain a path segment, and :c:member:`CcPathLink.side_effect` what a moving piece had at the end of this path segment.

 .. _lbl-libcc-paths-segmenttree-subsequent: